yeoman/yeoman.io/app/learning/index.md

 npm install -g generator-webapp
 ```

 This is the default web application generator that will scaffold out a project containing [HTML5 Boilerplate](http://html5boilerplate.com), [jQuery](http://jquery.com), [Modernizr](http://modernizr.com), and [Bootstrap](http://twbs.github.io/bootstrap).
 You'll have a choice during the interactive prompts to not include many of these.
+This generator will use __Grunt__, while others may use __Gulp__ or other alternative set of build tools.

 Now that the generator is installed, create a directory for your new project